archilogic-com/support-ticket-management/README.md

-# Support Ticket Management App Example using Archilogic Floor-Plan
+# Archilogic Support Ticket Management App Example

 You can see this demo running [here](https://archilogic-ticket-management.herokuapp.com/)